netbox-community/netbox/docs/plugins/development/background-tasks.md

 !!! tip
     It is not forbidden to `enqueue()` additional jobs while an interval schedule is active.
 An example use of this would be to schedule a periodic daily synchronization, but also trigger additional synchronizations on demand when the user presses a button.

-### System Job

-The last type of job is a system job that is not bound to any particular instance.
-A typical use case for these jobs is a general synchronization of NetBox objects from another system or housekeeping.
-The implementation of system jobs is the same as for background and scheduled jobs, but they must be subclassed from NetBox's `SystemJob` class.
-In addition to avoiding the `name` parameter, no `instance` parameter may be passed to `enqueue()`, as a placeholder will be used instead.

-Typically, a system job is set up during NetBox startup when the plugin is loaded.
-This ensures that the job is running in the background even when no requests are being processed.
-For this purpose, the `setup()` method can be used to setup a new schedule outside of the request-response cycle.
+The `setup()` method can be used to set up a new scheduled job outside the request-response cycle.
 It can be safely called from the plugin's ready function and will register the new schedule right after all plugins are loaded and the database is connected.

-**Example:**
+#### Example

 ```python title="jobs.py"
 from utilities.jobs import SystemJob